Griffith's delivery hit my face at 90 degrees: Nari Contractor

-Nari Contractor, who was felled by a Charlie Griffith delivery in 1962, recalls his torture and recovery
+Former Indian captain Nari Contractor, who was felled by West Indies pace bowler Charlie Griffith's delivery in 1962, recalls his torture and recovery

 Two of the worst head injuries in cricket before the one suffered by Australia’s Phil Hughes yesterday, are associated with Indians.

 In 1998, former India batsman Raman Lamba’s head injury while fielding at short leg during a club match in Bangladesh, proved fatal.